My RMD Withdrawals, QCDs, and Tax Withholding in 2025

 QCDs are made using RMDs, which is why they can be used to make charitable contributions and satisfy some (or all) of your RMD requirements, whether you itemize or not.

 You may not realize you can also pay your quarterly tax estimates (withholding) using RMDs.
-All you have to do is take a normal distribution from your taxable IRA and elect withholding in some percentage amount, up to 100%.
+All you have to do is take a distribution from your taxable IRA and elect withholding at a percentage, up to 100%.

 For example, if your RMD is $10,000 and you anticipate your total tax bill will be approximately that amount, you could ask your IRA custodian to withhold 100% of taxes before the end of the tax year.
 That equates to paying $2,500 spread out over four quarterly payments.